BACHELOR OF SCIENCE IN EARLY CHILDHOOD EDUCATION

 General Admission Requirements:

-- Submission of a completed application to the baccalaureate program in Early Childhood Education ($30 application fee)
+- Submission of a completed online application to the baccalaureate program in Early Childhood Education ($30 application fee)

 - Submission of official transcript(s) indicating the coursework taken and the degree(s) awarded

 - An earned Associate in Arts degree to include 36 general education credits and 24 elective credits

 - A minimum 2.5 grade point average on a 4.0 scale

 - A grade of "C" or higher for all general education credits fulfilling Gordon Rule requirements

 - A grade of "C" or higher for the following prerequisite course: EDF 2005 (3 credits)

 - Priority will be given to students who have demonstrated mastery of general knowledge by passing the General Knowledge (GK) Test of the Florida Teacher Certification Examination (FTCE).
 To register for the exam visit: www.FL.nesinc.com